+Effective resource management and reliable equipment are essential for optimum plant performance.
+Computer-Managed Maintenance Systems goes beyond the simple selection and implementation of a CMMS.
+It also defines the changes in infrastructure, management philosophy and employee skills that must be implemented to gain maximum benefits from the CMMS.
+The book is designed to address the information needs of all levels of plant management.
 In this new edition, the authors have added a chapter specifically on the latest technology, Application Solution Providers (ASP) that has revolutionized the way CMMS are used and the benefits they can offer to a business.
 This solution provides integrated software, hardware and networking technology along with Information Technology (IT) consulting services into an outsourced package.
 A new appendix on Key Performance Indicators has also been added.

 - All levels of plant management will find useful information in this step-by-step guideIncludes a new chapter on ASP technologies

 Maintenance managers, plant and facility managers, maintenance engineers

 - Determining the Need and Selling the Program; Determining the Need; Selling the Program; Definition of CMMS; CMMS Functionality; CMMS Databases or Files; Who Uses a CMMS and How; What a CMMS Will Do; What a CMMS Will Not Do; CMMS Justification; Need Analysis; Functional Requirements for Effective Maintenance; Maintenance Organizations; Labor Distribution; Cost-Benefit Analysis; Six Keys to Selling Your CMMS Program; CMMS Vendor Selection; Developing the Requirements Document; Determining the Short List of Vendors; System Evaluation; Request for Proposal; Proposal Evaluation; Contract Negotiation; Project Implementation; Project Plan Development; System Installation; Database Development; Integrating a CMMS with Other Systems; Inventory; Purchasing; Invoice Matching and Accounts Payable; Cost Accounting and General Ledger; Payroll; Graphics; Project Tracking; Predictive Maintenance Systems; CMMS and Client Server; Background; Client Server Concept; Maintenance Requirements; Why a CMMS Fails; Partial Implementation; Lack of Resources; Fragmentation of Effort; Staff Overload or Not Enough Staff; Inappropriate Expectations; Lack of Behavioral Expectations; Treating Computers as Deliverables; Confrontation Instead of Collaboration; Poor Communication; Lack of Expertise; Reliance on Consultants; Modification of the CMMS; Work Culture Restrictions; How to Assure Success; Plant Culture; Plant Size Considerations; CMMS via the Internet; Definition of an Internet based CMMS; Who Would Benefit from an Internet based CMMS; How to Determine if an Internet based CMMS; Beware of "Web Enabled" Systems; Rent Vs. Buy Factors; Quantifying Initial Investment and Operating Costs; Assessing Bottom Lone Impact of Cost Savings; ASP vs. Purchase; Benefits of ASP Solution; Tradeoffs; The Ideal ASP Solution; Appendices: Comparison of CMMS Systems; Typical CMMS Data Fields; Sample CMMS Vendor Evaluation Form; Benchmark Criteria for World-Class Organizations; Key Performance Indicators

-- No. of pages:
+- No. of pages: 208

-- © Butterworth-Heinemann 2001
+- Copyright: © Butterworth-Heinemann 2001

-- 10th December 2001
+- Published: December 10, 2001

-- eBook ISBN:
+- eBook ISBN: 9780080502557

 William Cato is an independent maintenance consultant.
 He specializes in the selection, implementation, and start-up of computer-managed maintenance systems.
 Bill has more than eighteen years experience in assisting companies, both national and international, with this critical computer-based process.